Jane Dee Hull: Legislative career

-Hull entered politics in 1978, being elected to the Arizona House of Representatives as a Republican.
-She served for seven terms, including two as speaker of the House, the first female speaker in Arizona history.
+Hull entered politics in 1978 and was elected to the Arizona House of Representatives as a Republican.
+She served for seven terms, including two terms as Speaker of the House, being the first female speaker in Arizona history.
 In 1991, while she was speaker, the Arizona legislature experienced a major political scandal called AZSCAM, which resulted in the resignation or removal of ten members of the House and Senate.
 As a result, Speaker Hull instituted a number of ethics reforms to reestablish public confidence in the legislature.

-Politically, On The Issues, a non-profit and non-partisan organization which records politicians' stances on issues, considers Hull to have been a centrist or moderate Republican.
-Her record is considered to be fiscally conservative and socially moderate.
+Politically, On The Issues, a non-profit and non-partisan organization which records politicians' stances on issues, considered Hull to have been a centrist or moderate Republican.
+Her record was considered to be fiscally conservative and socially moderate.

 Governor of Arizona

 First term (1997–1999)

 Then-Governor Hull during a visit to the Air National Guard's alert detachment facility.

 Hull was elected Arizona Secretary of State in 1994.
 After Governor Fife Symington was forced to resign due to a felony conviction, Hull became governor on September 5, 1997.
 She was sworn in by U.S. Supreme Court Justice Sandra Day O'Connor, herself a former Arizona legislator.
 Arizona has no lieutenant governor, so the secretary of state, if holding office by election, stands first in the line of succession.